PyDrocsid/documentation/docs/cogs/moderation/mediaonly.md

 # Subcommands

 ## `add`
-The `add` subcommand sets up a mediaonly atribute to channel.
+The `add` subcommand adds a media-only attribute to the channel.

 (`mediaonly.read` and `mediaonly.write` are required permissions)